The Best Places to Stay in the Cook Islands

 The list continues in The Top 50 Resorts in the Cook Islands!

-The largest and most populated island in the Cook Islands, Rarotonga is usually the go-to island for first-time visitors.
-It has the widest range of holiday accommodations, most of which are on the palm-fringed beaches, while a limited few are on the back hills of the island among verdant gardens and volcanic mountains.
+The largest and most populous island in the Cook Islands, Rarotonga, is typically the go-to destination for first-time visitors.
+It offers the widest range of holiday accommodations, most of which are located on the palm-fringed beaches, while a limited few are situated in the back hills of the island, among verdant gardens and volcanic mountains.

-The biggest appeal of staying on Rarotonga is that it has all of the tours, activities, restaurants, transport and more to make a tropical getaway effortless.
+We personally believe that the biggest appeal of staying on Rarotonga is that it offers all the tours, activities, restaurants, transportation, and more to make a tropical getaway effortless.
 There’s enough to do as much or as little as you like, as the case may be.
-And at a size of 67.39km² (26.02mi²), nothing is ever too far away on Rarotonga.
+And at a size of 67.39 km² (26.02 mi²), nothing is ever too far away on Rarotonga.

 Learn more about what Raro is all about with The Complete Travel Guide to Rarotonga and the 50 Best Things to Do on Rarotonga.